 - NAC 441A.325 Compliance with provisions regarding particular communicable diseases.
 (NRS 441A.120) Notwithstanding any other provision of this chapter, a case or suspected case must be investigated, reported, prevented, suppressed and controlled in a manner consistent with the provisions of this chapter which are applicable to the particular communicable disease. - NAC 441A.350 Healthcare provider to report certain cases and suspected cases within 24 hours of discovery.
-(NRS 441A.120) A healthcare provider shall notify the health authority within 24 hours of discovery of any case having active tuberculosis or any suspected case considered to have active tuberculosis who fails to submit to medical treatment or who - Fails to submit to medical treatment or who discontinues or fails to complete an effective course of medical treatment prescribed by a health care provider in accordance with the recommendations, guidance and publications adopted by reference pursuant to NAC 441A.200; or - is a child less than 5 years of age, regardless of whether the child has received a bacillus Calmette-Guerin (BCG) vaccination, who has shown a positive reaction to the Mantoux tuberculin skin test or other recognized diagnostic test
+(NRS 441A.120) A healthcare provider shall notify the health authority within 24 hours of discovery of any case having active tuberculosis or any suspected case considered to have active tuberculosis who fails to submit to medical treatment or who - discontinues or fails to complete an effective course of medical treatment - is a child less than 5 years of age, regardless of whether the child has received a bacillus Calmette-Guerin (BCG) vaccination, who has shown a positive reaction to the Mantoux tuberculin skin test or other recognized diagnostic test